 Work includes reinforcing the structural flooring, laying upgraded cable while the floor is open, leveling the floor in the Starbucks Teen Center and replacing the existing wood floor.
 The new floor material is a warm brown shade that is unaffected by humidity, doesn't fade and is easy to clean.
 It is designed to resemble bamboo.

-We expect work to begin in late November and continue through the year.
-The project will be done in phases, so one part of the floor will be closed at a time.
+We expect to start moving books and other items onto mobile carts Monday, Nov.
+6. The project will be done in phases, so one part of the floor will be closed at a time.
 Services either will be relocated or temporarily unavailable.
-We expect work will occur at night.
+We expect the project will continue through January and all work will occur while the library is closed to the public.

 For more information, Ask a Librarian or call the Library at 206-386-4636.